cronkitedata/cronkite-docs/docs/general/05-file-formats.md

          Donald ""You're fired!""
 Trump

 This is a common problem when someone has exported the data into a text file from some proprietary format like Excel.

+Because CSV and other tabular text data can have these kinds of problems, you should ALWAYS check the number of rows that were imported against the original file -- a well documented dataset should tell you how  many rows to expect.
+If you always check the corners of a spreadsheet or the top and bottom of a file, you should be able to see problems.
+Pay attention to any error messages or unexpectedly empty areas of the imported file.
+Journalists have created [a utility called csvkit](https://csvkit.readthedocs.io/en/1.0.2/)  (for Macs or in Python) to make these kinds of tests on your original text file.
+As a last resort, open it in a text editor like Notepad or UEdit and check the number of lines.
+{.bg-blue-000}

 ### Fixed-width text